openrelik/openrelik-worker-llm/README.md

       - 11434:11434
 ```

-You will also need to load the llama3 model in the Ollama instance ie.
+You will also need to load the llama3 model in the Ollama server instance ie.
 ```
 docker compose exec openrelik-ollama /bin/bash root@04456c12e6e8:/# ollama run llama3